Planet Earth

 Welcome to exopla.net

-the exoplanetarium of the Working Group Star Names.
+the exoplanetarium of the IAU-Working Group on Star Names.

 In our exoplanetarium we present:

-Sorry, we currently don't accept name proposals; only naming campaigns do.
-These modern star names are given to (faint) host stars of exoplanets.
-For bright stars historical names from all over the world are collected and applied to stars according to scientific criteria.
+FAQ2: Sorry, we currently don't accept name proposals; only naming campaigns do.
+Modern invented star names are given to (faint) host stars of exoplanets.
+For bright stars, we collect and apply historical names from all over the world according to scientific criteria.

 Star Names